The 50 Scariest Horror Movie Monsters Ranked

 Many of the monsters on this list are terrifying in their own way, but the Deadites from the "Evil Dead" franchise are exceptionally scary because they were once the people our heroes knew and loved.
 Starting with "The Evil Dead" in 1981, Deadites have become possessed by the evil released from the Book of the Dead when someone reads aloud from the book.
 Ash (Bruce Campbell), Mia (Jane Levy), and Beth (Lily Sullivan) must each do battle with their loved ones after they've become monstrous, like having to put someone down after they've become a zombie but much, much worse.

 Deadites are servants of evil, tormenting the un-possessed around them with cruel words and vicious attacks while also rending their own flesh in a variety of gruesome ways.
 There's almost no way to stop a Deadite either, as Ash learns when his girlfriend's head continues to mock him after being severed from her body.
-It's tough enough to fight undead monsters from hell, but when they used to be your girlfriend, brother, or mom?
+It's tough enough to fight undead monsters from beyond the grave, but when they used to be your girlfriend, brother, or mom?
 That's absolutely brutal.
 (Danielle Ryan)

 20. The Killer Klowns — Killer Klowns From Outer Space (1988)